MAST Tutorial

 Lifeforms

-Lifeforms are a pretty flexible way to handle communication with an NPC character.
-They are tied to a host space object, like a ship or station, and comms can communicate with specific lifeforms by selecting the ship/station/etc that the desired lifeform is on.
+Lifeforms are a flexible way to handle communication with an NPC character.
+They are tied to a host space object — a ship, station, or other entity — and the comms officer selects that object to open a comms channel with the lifeform.